-After the Exposure Draft was distributed, the ASB adopted, at its October 1988 meeting, a new, uniform format for standards of practice.
-At the ASB's direction, this Standard has been reformatted to conform as closely as possible with the new format.
+After the exposure draft was distributed, the ASB adopted, at its October 1988 meeting, a new, uniform format for standards of practice.
+At the ASB's direction, this standard was reformatted to conform to the new format.
+In addition, the standard was given a number (9) in the standards of practice series, and was reprinted (Document No. 011).